AlanRynne/Scientific-Paper-Tutorial/_posts/2018-07-23-PartII-VisualStudioCode.md

 After a couple of secconds, a PDF file named `00 - Test.pdf` should appear on the `Paper` folder.
 It should look something like this:

 ![First Paper Published](../img/testPaperScr.png)

-## What next?

-You can head to the following section: [Part III - Markdown Syntax](../2018-07-23-PartIII-MarkdownSyntax)